Why use visualisation?

 The history

-Source: Smithsonian Magazine
+Sources: Smithsonian Magazine and BRIN

 The science

-Images vs words — simple
+Images vs words,

-Images vs words — complex
+Images vs words,

 When it comes to understanding multifaceted complex scenarios (like, say, corporate strategies), mapping them visually helps hugely with understanding.
 By contrast, remember that last presentation deck you saw and how all those bullet points worked together to create a cohesive story?
 I didn’t think so.

 Images can make the abstract, tangible, and the mysterious, obvious.
-Things like scale, proximity, colour and metaphor can be leveraged to associate or differentiate, compare or contrast, emphasise or downplay, and demonstrate cause and effect.
-When applied to strategy, these ‘strategy maps’ become powerful and highly engaging comms that often become the hub — or North Star — of strategy conversations thereafter.
+Things like scale, proximity, orientation, colour and metaphor can be leveraged to associate or differentiate, compare or contrast, emphasise or downplay, and demonstrate cause and effect.

 How are strategy maps created?